Chapter 12:

 – The bruise on his chest is gone.
 The bones in his chest and shoulder have healed, but it seems they'll need time to recover completely.

-"As expected of Saint Rank.
+"As expected of a Saint-rank spell.
 Such a severe wound stabilized in just one night."
 She then thought about the cost of using it.
 "A novice-level spell can exhaust a normal person.
 I can't imagine how strong Miss Elina must be to maintain it all night."

 Thinking about it, Lyne felt she had benefited immensely.
 That healing effort would have cost at least 10 gold coins, and even then, some clerics wouldn't perform it for such a cheap price.